-Mental/Behavioral Health and Substance Abuse Benefits
+Mental/Behavioral Health and Substance Use Benefits

-Covered Services for mental health and Substance Abuse are provided on a non-discriminatory basis for all Members for the diagnosis and active treatment of Medically Necessary mental, emotional, and substance use disorders, as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Covered Services for mental health and Substance Use are provided on a non-discriminatory basis for all Members for the diagnosis and active treatment of Medically Necessary mental, emotional, and substance use disorders, as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Mental health services will be provided on an inpatient and outpatient basis.
+These disorders affect the member's ability to cope with the requirements of daily living.
 Diagnoses known as "V Codes" are eligible expenses only when billed as a supporting diagnosis.
 Deductible, Copayment Amounts, and treatment limits for behavioral health benefits will be applied in the same manner as physical health service benefits.

-If you need mental health and Substance Abuse services, you may choose any Provider in Coordinated Care's behavioral health Network and do not need a referral from your PCP.
+If you need mental health and Substance Use services, you may choose any Provider in Coordinated Care's behavioral health Network and do not need a referral from your PCP.

-Inpatient, intermediate and outpatient mental health and Substance Abuse service expenses are covered, if Medically Necessary and may be subject to prior authorization.
+Inpatient, intermediate and outpatient mental health and Substance Use service expenses are covered, if Medically Necessary and may be subject to prior authorization.
 See the Schedule of Benefits for more information regarding services that require prior authorization and specific benefit, day or visit limits, if any.
 Medication management visits do not require prior authorization for Network Providers.

-Medical necessity guidelines for behavioral health and Substance Abuse services are based on currently accepted standards of practice, such as Interqual for mental health and ASAM for Substance Abuse.
+Medical necessity guidelines for behavioral health and Substance Use services are based on currently accepted standards of practice, such as InterQual for mental health and ASAM for Substance Use.
 Services should always be provided in the least restrictive clinically appropriate setting.
 Any determination that requested services are not Medically Necessary will be made by a qualified licensed mental health professional.

-Inpatient mental health and Substance Abuse Covered Services include the following: 24 hour services, delivered in a psychiatric unit of a licensed general Hospital, a psychiatric Hospital, residential treatment facility, skilled nursing facility, or a Substance Abuse facility, that provides evaluation and treatment for an acute psychiatric condition or substance use diagnosis, or both.
+Inpatient mental health and Substance Use Covered Services include the following: 24 hour services, delivered in a psychiatric unit of a licensed general Hospital, a psychiatric Hospital, residential treatment facility, skilled nursing facility, or a Substance Use facility, that provides evaluation and treatment for an acute psychiatric condition or substance use diagnosis, or both.

-Intermediate mental health and Substance Abuse Covered Services include the following: Non-inpatient services that provide more intensive and extensive treatment interventions when outpatient services alone are not sufficient to meet the patient's needs.
+Intermediate mental health and Substance Use Covered Services include the following: Non-inpatient services that provide more intensive and extensive treatment interventions when outpatient services alone are not sufficient to meet the patient's needs.
 Intermediate care is based on medical necessity.
 The authorization of benefits does not affect the minimum benefits mandated for inpatient care or outpatient visits for non-biologically based conditions.

-Outpatient mental health and Substance Abuse Covered Services include the following: Services provided in person in an ambulatory care setting.
-Outpatient services may be provided in a licensed Hospital, a mental health or Substance Abuse clinic licensed by the appropriate state entity, a public community mental health center, a professional office or home-based services.
+Outpatient mental health and Substance Use Covered Services include the following: Services provided in person in an ambulatory care setting.
+Outpatient services may be provided in a licensed Hospital, a mental health or Substance Use clinic licensed by the appropriate state entity, a public community mental health center, a professional office or home-based services.
 Such services delivered in such offices or settings are to be rendered by a licensed mental health professional (a licensed Physician who specializes in the practice of psychiatry, a licensed psychologist, a licensed independent clinical social worker, a licensed mental health counselor, or a licensed nurse mental health clinical specialist) acting within the scope of his/her license.
-Mental Health and Substance Abuse services may also be rendered in the home setting on parity with medical surgical benefits.
+Mental Health and Substance Use services may also be rendered in the home setting in parity with medical surgical benefits.

-Other Covered Services for mental health and Substance Abuse include:
+Other Covered Services for mental health and Substance Use include: